Google Chrome Engineer Says Windows Defender 'the Only Well Behaved Antivirus', Cites 'Tons of Empirical Data'

 And, in the case of free antivirus, this too:

-"We can see that you really dont want our full package, otherwise you would have bought it instead of opting for the free version-- but we feel compelled to try to upsell you each and ev
+"We can see that you really dont want our full package, otherwise you would have bought it instead of opting for the free version-- but we feel compelled to try to upsell you each and every possible opportunity, and wont relent at all.
+We will even be really obnoxious with your notification area, and make your system play audio adverts, because that's how much we really want you to have a subscription (but see the prior market strategy-- we wont let up on the ads even if you do!)"

+They invest tons of resources (both computational and time-wise) into making needlessly flashy UIs with big colorful buttons, and scary "CSI: Miami"-esque dialogs, when really--- the part that really matters-- how well they can trap execution events without bogging the system down-- seems to get nearly no love, and appears to get shittier and shittier.

+Then you have Windows Defender.
+It's so plain, you instinctively ignore its presence.
+Excepting on older XP systems, (where there was a CPU utilization bug), it runs with a very modest system footprint.
+It does not constantly vomit spam into your system tray, and does not try to milk you for additional service agreements, or to switch to a paid version.
+It behaves itself very well.

 I started doing PC support in my Field with Grandmas and small business.